Hugh Christie Curriculum

 YEAR 7 & 8 – KEY STAGE 3

 The REAL (Relevant Engaging Active Learning) curriculum is an integral part of our Key Stage 3 curriculum.
-This is delivered by one teacher and covers the national curriculum subjects of History, Geography, Citizenship, Religious Education, PHSE (Personal Health Social Education), Enterprise and ICT.
+This is delivered by one teacher and covers the national curriculum subjects of History, Geography, Citizenship, Religious Education, PHSE (Personal Health Social Education), ICT, Character and Leadership skills.
 A project based approach is used to develop skills across subjects

 In Year 7 and 8, students are streamed in advisory groups based on three ability bands.
 Students can move between bands if appropriate.

-BAND 1 (highest 20%) study English, Maths, Science, REAL, Arts, PE, French, German or Spanish and Design & Technology in ability groups.
+BAND 1 (highest 20%) study English, Maths, Science, REAL, Arts, PE, French, German or Spanish and Design & Technology, Computing in ability groups.

-BAND 2 study Maths, REAL (including English and Science integrated as part), Arts, PE, French, German or Spanish, Design & Technology in ability groups.
+BAND 2 study Maths, REAL (including English and Science integrated as part), Arts, PE, French, German or Spanish (as appropriate), Design & Technology, Computing in ability groups.

-BAND 3 (lowest 5-10%) will study REAL (including English, Maths and Science integrated as part), Arts, PE, Design & Technology
+BAND 3 (lowest 5-10%) will study Maths, REAL (including English and Science integrated as part), Arts, PE, Design & Technology and Computing.

 PHSE is delivered by different curriculum subjects throughout the year.

 In March of Year 8, students will opt for which subjects they will study in Year 9.

 YEAR 9 TO 11 – KEY STAGE 4